gAldeia/GP-NLS-julia/README.md

 using GP_NLS
 ```

-The first time you import, Julia wil precompile all files
+The first time you import, Julia wil precompile all files, this can take a while.

 ## Testing: